Jabra Engage 65 Stereo / Mono: Serious Business Headsets

 The headsets are equipped with a busy light indicator both on the side and the mic.
 This feature essentially functions as a do-not-disturb indicator for colleagues.
 Thus, whenever users already have their attention invested in some tasks, they can signal it out to colleagues.

 The headset further has volume adjustment buttons and an Answer/Decline one.
-In addition, there’s a one-touch Mute/Unmute button at the tip of the mic.
+Also, there’s a one-touch Mute/Unmute button at the tip of the mic.
 Overall, the headsets are quite intuitive to operate.

 The other component of the Jabra Engage 65 set – the base station – is just as easy to operate.
 It has one-touch buttons for the answer, end, and mute call functionality.
-In addition, it displays battery life and connected devices.
+Also, it displays battery life and connected devices.

 The touch-screen base station also has a simple navigation menu.
 Settings are easily accessed, and basic tasks such as connecting an additional headset are easily performed.